-In this article, I give you 20 tips on how to invest your own money in stock market and various funds.
-I made this short list to give you a quick overview of important points to pay attention to when you do your business.
+In this article, I give you 20 tips on how to invest your own money in the stock market and various funds.
+I made this shortlist to give you a quick overview of important points to pay attention to when you do your business.

 Stock market tips: